 Mayo Clinic College of Medicine and Science

 Only two candidates are accepted into Mayo Clinic’s College of Medicine and Science’s Nurse Practitioner or Physician Assistant Hematology Fellowship.
 This 12-month prestigious paid fellowship prepares nurse practitioners or physician assistants to enter the field of hematology.
-Graduates of this program have the necessary skill to identify, diagnose, and treat a variety of hematology disorders.
+Graduates of this program have the necessary skills to identify, diagnose, and treat various hematology disorders.

 Applicants to this program must have already earned a master’s degree and be practicing nurse practitioners or physician assistants.
-While the bulk of the training is hands-on clinical work, there are additional didactic responsibilities as well as clinical rotations that fellows are responsible for fulfilling.
-Additionally, there are four hours every other week dedicated to research studies so fellows can also hone their research skills.
+While the bulk of the training is hands-on clinical work, fellows are responsible for fulfilling additional didactic responsibilities and clinical rotations.
+Additionally, four hours every other week are dedicated to research studies, so fellows can also hone their research skills.

 Winship Cancer Institute of Emory University (Fellowship)

-Nurse practitioners or physicians’ assistants who are looking to work in hematology-oncology can complete the one-year fellowship at the Winship Cancer Institute of Emory University.
+Nurse practitioners or physician assistants who are looking to work in hematology-oncology can complete the one-year fellowship at the Winship Cancer Institute of Emory University.
 This fellowship primarily focuses on clinical skills and working in a multidisciplinary team.
-While completing this program, fellows will work in both inpatient and outpatient settings, providing them with well-rounded hands-on experience.
+While completing this program, fellows will work in inpatient and outpatient settings, providing well-rounded, hands-on experience.

 Participants in this program will also gain experience in palliative care, survivorship, clinical trials, and integrative medicine.
 Top hematology and oncology practitioners participate in educating the fellows through weekly didactic sessions, seminars, supervised patient care, simulation training, and specialty rotations.